Camp Boiro: Aftermath of 1970 coup attempt

-On 21 November 1970, the Portuguese Armed Forces based in the neighbor Portuguese Guinea, assisted by Guinean oppositionists, executed the Operation Green Sea, an amphibious raid against Conakry aimed to achieve several military and political objectives, including the liberation of Portuguese POWs and the attempt to overthrow the Touré regime.
+On 21 November 1970, the Portuguese Armed Forces based in neighbouring Portuguese Guinea, assisted by Guinean oppositionists, executed the Operation Green Sea, an amphibious raid against Conakry aimed to achieve several military and political objectives, including the liberation of Portuguese POWs and the attempt to overthrow the Touré regime.
 They captured Camp Boiro and liberated the prisoners.
 The camp commandant Siaka Touré managed to hide, but General Lansana Diané, minister of Defence, was captured.
 He later escaped and took refuge with the ambassador of Algeria.

 The coup attempt failed, and in the aftermath many opponents of the regime were rounded up and imprisoned in Camp Boiro.

 On 23 December 1970, the Bishop of Conakry, Raymond-Marie Tchidimbo, was arrested, and subsequently made a "confession".

 Tchidimbo later wrote a book about his 8-year, 8-month stay at the camp.

 Alassane Diop, who was Senegalese in origin, a former Minister of Information in Guinea was arrested and held in Camp Boiro for ten years, returning to Senegal after his release.

 The prisoners were given little food other than a scrap of bread the size of a box of matches in the morning, and a ladle of plain rice cooked in dirty water in the evening.
 There was never any meat except on days when Touré was performing some sacrifice.

 Starting in January 1971 the prisoners were interrogated by a Revolutionary Committee headed by Ismaël Touré, half-brother of Sékou Touré and minister of the Economy.

 Some prisoners were placed on the "black diet", meaning no food or water until they died.

 Prisoners could only show their courage by refusing to confess during torture sessions, and refusing to beg for food when placed on the black diet.